Continuing Competence Program

 The Continuing Competence Program (CCP) is a regulatory requirement and serves to support nurses to determine their learning needs and examine their accountability as self-regulated professionals.
 The CCP focuses on promoting the maintenance and enhancement of RN and NP competencies while supporting professional development and patient safety.

 The CCP requires registered nurses and nurse practitioners to reflect on their nursing practice through self-assessment against their standards of practice, the development and implementation of a learning plan, and then evaluation of the impact of the learning activities on nursing practice.
 It is an approach through which each registered nurse and nurse practitioner reflects in a formalized manner on their practice at least once annually.
-The CCP also has mandatory completion of a learning module.
-The purpose of the learning module is to ensure nurses are aware of the legislation, regulations, standards or guidelines that affect nursing practice.
+The CCP also includes the mandatory completion of a learning module.
+The purpose of the learning module is to ensure nurses are aware of the legislation, regulations, standards and guidelines that affect nursing practice.

 There are four steps to meeting the CCP requirements: